About the Journal

 General information

-The Revista Lationoamericana de Herpetología (ISSN: 2594-2158) is an Open Access scientific journal with a double-blind peer-reviewed process and a continuous publishing model with four full issues published during a year (January-March, April-June, July-September and October-December).
-It is published by the consortium of different herpetological societies: Asociación Paraguaya de Herpetología, Asociación Red Chilena de Herpetología, Asociación Herpetológica Argentina, Sociedade Brasileira de Herpetologia, Asociación Colombiana de Herpetología, Asociación para la Investigación y Conservación de Anfibios y Reptiles A.C.
-(México) and the Sociedad Herpetológica Mexicana A.C.
+The Revista Latinoamericana de Herpetología (ISSN: 2594-2158) is an Open Access scientific journal with a double-blind peer-reviewed process, with continuous publication with four numbers per year (January-March, April-June, July-September and October-December).
+The RLH's main sources of funding are the Sociedad Herpetológica Mexicana, A.C. and the National Autonomous University of Mexico, with the support from the consortium of herpetological societies integrated by the Asociación Paraguaya de Herpetología, Asociación Red Chilena de Herpetología, Asociación Herpetológica Argentina, Sociedade Brasileira de Herpetologia, Asociación Colombiana de Herpetología, Asociación para la Investigación y Conservación de Anfibios y Reptiles A.C. from Mexico, Red Ecuatoriana de Herpetología, Asociación Herpetológica de Costa Rica and the Asociación Herpetológica del Perú.

 All the Editorial Policies can be downloaded here.